 Speeches That Changed Canada

-Author and former MP Dennis Gruending will be released this fall.
-Dennis has chosen dramatic speeches from 10 of Canada’s finest political orators, beginning with John A. Macdonald’s arguing Confederation into being in 1865 and ending with Pierre Trudeau’s ‘No’ to Quebec separatism during the 1980 referendum campaign.
-The book also contains Louis Riel’s speech to the jury; Wilfrid Laurier’s warning the Catholic clergy to stay out of politics; Nellie McClung’s demand that women receive the vote; Agnes Macphail’s call for both political reforms and the full equality of women; Arthur Meighen’s divisive speech on military conscription; Richard Bennet’s attempt to give Canada a new deal during the Depression; Tommy Douglas introducing Medicare; and Lester Pearson’s epic debates with John Diefenbaker over a new flag for Canada; and Chief Joseph Gosnell’s powerful address in favour of the Nisga’a Treaty.
+This new book by author and former MP Dennis Gruending will be released this fall.
+Dennis has chosen dramatic speeches from 11 of Canada’s finest political orators, beginning with John A. Macdonald’s arguing Confederation into being in 1865 and ending with Pierre Trudeau’s ‘No’ to Quebec separatism during the 1980 referendum campaign.
+The book also contains Louis Riel’s speech to the jury; Wilfrid Laurier’s warning the Catholic clergy to stay out of politics; Nellie McClung’s demand that women receive the vote; Agnes Macphail’s call for both political reforms and the full equality of women; Arthur Meighen’s divisive speech on military conscription; Richard Bennet’s attempt to give Canada a new deal during the Depression; Tommy Douglas introducing Medicare; Lester Pearson’s epic debates with John Diefenbaker over a new flag for Canada; and Chief Joseph Gosnell’s powerful address in favour of the Nisga’a Treaty.

 Pierre Trudeau opposing Quebec separatism: